being in poor or fair health

 health education, physical activity instruction, & mental wellness services

-for over half of residents seeking a healthier lifestyle
+to residents seeking a healthier lifestyle

 The Food 4 Kids program provides a sack of nutritious food for school children, identified by teachers who are at risk of going hungry, to take home with them for the weekend.
 Often, this is the only food they have.

 Agape Mission in the only soup kitchen in Bartlesville that offers a hot meal to all people in need six days a week and allows clients to take home food three days a week so that the day we take off, there is still food available to those that are in need.

 This program that responds to home fires 24/7 and provides immediate financial and assistance to home fire victims.
 The program also offers food and water to firefighters and other emergency personnel.